lewisknewton/questionnaire-engine/README.md

 The default `host` parameter is designed for use on the university VMs, which do not require the `user` and `password` parameters.
 If required, these parameters can be replaced in the [config.json](database/config.json) file.

-For example, to run the application locally you might use:
+For example, to run the application locally you might use something like:

 ```json
 "host": "localhost",